Dynamic Assignment – Some Thoughts & Suggestions

 Taking this Equilibrium Assignment methodology forward into the future year testing, the traffic assignment as a result of proposed relief roads appeared much more realistic and produced results which were more in line with what was to be expected.
 The lack of surcharges to inform route choice certainly seemed to help traffic reassign more freely around the network.

 The use of Equilibrium Assignment for Dynamic Assignment routing certainly seems to have its advantages, particularly in models with route choice.
-That being said, there has been some lessons learned in terms of how important it is to get the path pre-selection parameters correct to start with and the need to have ‘store costs’ and ‘search new paths’ checked throughout the whole process.
+That being said, there has been some lessons learned in terms of how important it is to get the path pre-selection parameters correct to start with and the need to have ‘store costs’ and ‘search new paths’ checked throughout the whole process (due to matrices with decimal places).

 As mentioned at the start, this is certainly not the only approach to undertaking dynamic assignment and may still require further refinements.
 However, with recent queries on the subject, we felt it was worthwhile producing something to demonstrate how Equilibrium Assignment has been successful and what methodology and parameters were used/checked to achieve our goal.